zrshishir/interview/php/README.md

 What is basic difference between require_once(), include_once() and include()?

     require_once(): if it does not get the required file then it stops the execution and throws a fatal error. include() and include_once():if it does not get the include file then it throws the fatal error but does not stop the execution of the script.
     The include_once() statement includes and evaluates the specified file during the execution of the script.
     This is a behavior similar to the include() statement, with the only difference being that if the code from a file has already been included, it will not be included again.
 As the name suggests, it will be included just once.

+What will be the output- echo print(‘1’)?

+    the output is ‘11’ Because print() is return type function so it first print 1 and then it return true to echo and echo has return type so it just print 11.
+    Print has return value 1 and it can be used in expectations.
+Echo faster and multiple argument